We are building a national information portal of animal-assisted services to help those in need but we need your help.

 ATL is an emerging peak body (established 2018) that is bringing animal-assisted services together under the one roof.
 It intends to improve the performance and quality of the sector through the introduction of a common vocabulary, validation, education, and correct classification of services.
 In doing so, it will provide better understanding, acceptance and accessibility of high quality information and importantly, easy access to vetted local providers who can assist with their condition.

-Animal-Assisted Interventions (AAI) and Assistance Animals (AA) can help with the prevention and control of mental illness, disease, disability and suffering for people of all ages, and in many settings.
+Animal-assisted services can help with the prevention and management of mental illness, disease, disability and suffering for people of all ages, and in many settings.

-AAI is a goal-directed intervention designed to promote improvement in people with intellectual, physical, sensory, cognitive and psychosocial conditions in which a specially trained animal-handler team is an integral part.
+These programs are goal-directed programs designed to promote improvement in people with intellectual, physical, sensory, cognitive and psychosocial conditions in which a specially trained animal-handler team is an integral part.
 AAI is directed and/or delivered by a practitioner with specialized expertise within the scope of practice of his/her profession.

 Treatment can take several forms and may be group or individual in nature.
 There are different types of animal-assisted interventions and it’s important to note the distinctions.